SkyPrep/skyprep-php/README.md

 Each API call is mapped to a corresponding method.
 For example, get_all_users is mapped as $api->getAllUsers()

+The wrapper takes advantage of some of PHP's metaprogramming concepts.
+Any new methods that are added to the API in the future should work automatically.

 All parameters should be passed into the API as an associate array as well.
 For example, to get user with ID 1000, you can call